Fayti1703/Hacknet-deBugFinder/README.md

 Note that all calls to `Hacknet.OS:saveGame` cause two log messages to be produced.
 This is unavoidable without causing threading issues.<br>
 In addition, capturing the stack trace is a rather slow operation, so **expect performance to suffer** if you save with this tag active.

+### ComputerCrash
+This tag logs whenever a computer crashes, a computer forkbombs its clients (Shell Tap), a HackerScript dies due to a computer crashing or a computer boots back up.